 AP Biology is a popular AP class, and many students are curious about the challenges it presents.
 Is AP Biology hard?
 Will you spend hours upon hours studying for the class?
 Are you likely to fail the exam?
 Or are AP tests much easier than they seem?

-In this article, I’ll look at statistics, course material, and student perceptions to present you with a clear picture of the difficulty level of the class and exam.
-I'll also give you some tips to help you figure out how challenging AP Biology will be for you based on your academic strengths and weaknesses.
+In this article, we'll look at statistics, course material, and student perceptions to present you with a clear picture of the difficulty level of the AP Bio class and exam.
+We'll also give you some tips for figuring out how challenging AP Biology will likely be for you based on your academic strengths and weaknesses.

-What Factors Go Into Determining the Difficulty of an AP Class?
+What Determines the Difficulty of an AP Class?
+5 Factors

 There are a few indicators we can look at to make judgments about how hard a particular AP class might be.
-Here's a list of key considerations that I'll explore in more detail for the AP Biology course later in this article.
+Here's a list of key considerations (we'll explore these in more detail for the AP Biology course later).

 Factor 1: Passing Rate